ehlymana/CEGSet/README.md

 If you use the work on feasibility prediction for your research, please cite the following work:

 ```
-E. Krupalija, E. Cogo, D. Pozderac, A. Ali Al Zayat, and I. Bešić, "Usage of Machine Learning Methods for Cause-Effect Graph Feasibility Prediction," accepted for publication in The 5th International Conference on Machine Learning and Intelligent Systems (MLIS 2023), Macao, China.
+E. Krupalija, E. Cogo, D. Pozderac, A. Ali Al Zayat, and I. Bešić, "Usage of Machine Learning Methods for Cause-Effect Graph Feasibility Prediction," The 5th International Conference on Machine Learning and Intelligent Systems (MLIS 2023), Macao, China, pp. 126-131, doi: 10.3233/FAIA230774.
 ```